syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/SegmentingAndPlacingItem.md

 {% endhighlight %}
 {% endtabs %}

+N> It is necessary to set the VisibleSegmentsCount for the SegmentIndex API to be set.

 ## StartAngle

 The `StartAngle` property is used to set the angle from which the arrangement of radial menu items should start.